MIM-3 Nike Ajax: Building the team

 The Ballistics Research Laboratory was asked to calculate the proper warhead shaping to maximize the chance of a hit.
 Once determined, Picatinny Arsenal would produce the warhead, and Frankford Arsenal would provide a fuse.
-Douglas Aircraft would provide the missile airframe and carry out aerodynamic studies, while Aerojet would supply a solid fuel rocket booster for initial launch, and Bell Aircraft would provide a liquid fuel rocket for the upper stage sustainer.
+Douglas Aircraft would provide the missile airframe and carry out aerodynamic studies, while Aerojet would supply a solid fuel rocket booster for launch, and Bell Aircraft would provide a liquid fuel rocket for the upper stage sustainer.

-The initial design used a thin upper stage with eight JATO-derived boosters that were wrapped around its tail.
+The initial design used a thin upper stage with eight JATO-derived boosters wrapped around its tail.
 The resulting cluster looked quite boxy at launch time.
-It was expected that the 93000 lbf of booster power would accelerate the missile to supersonic speeds of 1750 ft/s at the end of a booster phase of 1.8 seconds, increasing almost continually to about 2500 ft/s at the end of the liquid engine's firing, then decreasing to 1150 ft/s during the zooming period.
+It was expected that the 93000 lbf of booster power would accelerate the missile to supersonic speeds of 1750 ft/s at the end of a booster phase of 1.8 seconds, increasing almost continuously to about 2500 ft/s at the end of the liquid engine's firing, then decreasing to 1150 ft/s during the zooming period.

 Early in the program, it was realized that existing radar systems based on the conical scanning method did not supply the performance needed for a high-speed missile.
 In particular, conical scanning radars required some time to settle on an accurate track.
 The decision was made to use a monopulse radar system for Nike.
 Two systems were considered, one using phased signals, and another using signal timing known as the "amplitude null system", with the latter being selected.
 This study resulted in the development of tunable magnetrons for the 250 kilowatt X-band radars for tracking, and 1000 kilowatt S-band radar for target detection.
 Experiments demonstrated that the radar return from the missile at high altitudes was limited, and when calls for an extended altitude of 150000 ft were added to the requirements, a transponder was added to the missile to boost the return.

 These changes, and many more, were summarized in a 28 January 1946 report.
 The project called for four rounds of test launches starting in 1946, with the aim of having a production design by 1949.